FF Sport 2014/03

 Masterkit Beriev

-He spent several days outlining the three-view and adding the model structure.
-A minor glitch developed in the enlarging process.
-Intended to span 36 inches, the plans ended up with a 371/4-inch wingspan.
-That made the model into the Jumbo-size Flying Aces rules category.
+Pat began this project by purchasing a Masterkit 1/72-scale model of the Beriev.
+When he saw its long, twin nacelles he was hooked.
+He scanned the three-views and put the scan into AutoCAD, then spent several days outlining the three-view and adding the model structure.
+A minor glitch developed in the enlarging process: intended to span 36 inches, the plans ended up with a 37-1/4-inch wingspan, which placed the model into the Jumbo-size Flying Aces rules category.

+The build was standard and quick with two exceptions: the nacelles and the wing/fuselage joint.
+Pat tried using balsa sheet tubes for the front part of the nacelles but was unhappy with the results.
 While on a trip to Houston, Pat found some thin basswood strips that curved perfectly around a form he carved from foam.
 The resulting structure was light and firm with plenty of room for the rubber motor.
 There are no traditional formers, only thin strips of basswood with the longerons glued directly to them.

-Pat didn’t want to take that chance with the Beriev.
+Pat conducted his flight testing before any finish or the addition of scale details.
+He usually tries to complete the model, then trims it for flight, but didn’t want to take that chance with the Beriev.
 After the model was covered, Pat used masking tape to temporarily fasten the tail surfaces for flight testing.
-It took four separate trips to a field roughly 20 minutes away to work out the bugs.
-The grass and weeds were knee high!
+It took four separate trips to a field roughly 20 minutes away to work out the bugs — the grass and weeds were knee high.
 I cannot stress enough the importance of high grass for testing if you can find it.

 Each time Pat went out, a problem occurred.
 First it was loose propeller blades.
-When a blade popped loose, the vibration created mayhem!
+When a blade popped loose, the vibration created mayhem.
 Despite the tall grass, there was still some damage to the front of the fuselage.
+After other issues (such as flying surface alignment and operator error) were ironed out, the model began to show great promise — at least good enough to warrant completion.

 With a little help from a fellow club member, Pat painted the model in one afternoon then spent the next several days completing the detailing.
 That effort took place only six days before the FAC Outdoor Championships in Muncie, Indiana, in September 2013.